J. Drew Lanham: Biography

-Lanham is a strong advocate for the African-American role in natural-resources conservation, intrigued with how culture and ethnic prisms can bend perceptions of nature and its care.
-Drew strongly believes that conservation must be a blending of head and heart; rigorous science and evocative art.
-In 2013, Lanham wrote a piece for Orion Magazine titled "9 Rules for the Black Birdwatcher," drawing attention to the lack of black birders and diversity in general among naturalists.
+Lanham is a strong advocate for the African American role in natural resources conservation, intrigued with how culture and ethnic prisms can bend perceptions of nature and its care.
+Lanham believes that conservation must be a blending of head and heart, rigorous science and evocative art.
+In 2013, Lanham wrote a piece for Orion Magazine titled "9 Rules for the Black Birdwatcher," drawing attention to the lack of Black birders and diversity in general among naturalists.
 The short piece inspired producer Ari Daniel and videographer Amanda Kowalski to create a short film with the same title for BirdNote, which quickly went viral on social media.
 In 2016 he wrote "Birding While Black."
 In 2017 he published the award-winning memoir The Home Place: Memoirs of a Colored Man's Love Affair with Nature.
 His book received the Reed Award from the Southern Environmental Law Center and the Southern Book Prize, and was a finalist for the John Burroughs Medal.
 The book was listed in The Chronicle of Higher Education as one of the 11 best scholarly books of the 2010s, chosen by Anna Tsing.
 Lanham features in episode 7 of the 2019 TV series Birds of North America, produced by Topic and hosted by Jason Ward.
-In 2020, the podcast This is Love spoke with Drew Lanham for their episode, "Prairie Warbler."
-In December 2020, he received the E.O.
-Wilson Biodiversity Award for Outstanding Science, Advocacy.
-In 2021, Lanham wrote an essay for the Autumn 2021 issue of Living Bird entitled "Wildness On A Whim: Reflections On Whimbrel In The South Carolina Lowcountry."
+In 2020, the podcast This Is Love spoke with Lanham for their episode, "Prairie Warbler."
+In December 2020, he received the E. O. Wilson Biodiversity Award for Outstanding Science, Advocacy.
+In 2021, Lanham wrote an essay for the Autumn 2021 issue of Living Bird, entitled "Wildness on A Whim: Reflections On Whimbrel In The South Carolina Lowcountry."
 Lanham was recognized in February 2022 by the Post and Courier newspaper (Charleston, SC) as one of twelve Black Leaders in South Carolina.

-One of his most important contributions to birding is the ethical foundations behind nature in the south and the inclusion of African Americas in birding and nature sciences.